anniedaniel/nicar18-javascript/hello-javascript/hello-javascript.md

 }
 ```

-If we converted this into a table or spreadsheet, it would look like this:
+Objects are wrapped in curly brackets and if we converted this into a table or spreadsheet, it would look like this:

 ```sh
 | Name         | Type  | Age  | Color   |